 Following recommended doses and uses for this product is nonetheless necessary to avoid contaminating nature.

 Basic Bordeaux mixture facts

 Content – water, copper sulfate and lime

-Most relevant plants – grape vine, fruit trees, potatoes, tomatoes
+Most relevant plants – grape vine, fruit trees, potato, tomato

 What is Bordeaux mixture?

-It is usually used sprayed, and helps fight most types of fungal diseases.
+Spraying is the most common type of use, but sometimes people lather it on trunks with a wide paintbrush.
+It helps fight most types of fungal diseases.
 Fungal diseases are due to mushrooms and fungus.
 Bordeaux mixture is often used against downy mildew, scab, fruit leaf curl, canker or European brown rot.